-Installed Capacity Scope Capital 1 (US\$m) Planning Approval 13Mtpa Mining: Incremental mining equipment for increased volumes Materials handling facility: Incremental granulation lines for granular production volumes Port: Installation of the second berth 367 ^{3,4} Granted 5 20Mtpa Mining: Incremental mining equipment for increased volumes Mining: Extension of TBM shaft from the 360m level down to the Mine and fit out for incremental haulage capacity and ventilation Materials handling facility: Incremental granulation lines for granular production volumes and additional storage capacity at MHF Port: Installation of the second ship loader 1,175 ^{3,4} Additional approvals required prior to expansion
+Installed capacity Scope Capital (US\$m) Planning approval 13Mtpa Mining: Incremental mining equipment for increased volumes Materials handling facility: Incremental granulation lines for granular production volumes Port: Installation of the second berth 367 Granted 20Mtpa Mining: Incremental mining equipment for increased volumes Mining: Extension of TBM shaft from the 360m level down to the Mine and fit out for incremental haulage capacity and ventilation Materials handling facility: Incremental granulation lines for granular production volumes and additional storage capacity at MHF Port: Installation of the second ship loader 1,175 Additional approvals required prior to expansion

-Notes: 1) The capital funding requirement reflects an estimated cash flow distribution applied to CAPEX prepared by the PMSC, based on typical expenditure curves for similar projects and reflects the DFS deterministic schedule.
+Notes: 1) The capital funding requirement reflects an estimated cash flow distribution applied to capex prepared by the PMSC, based on typical expenditure curves for similar projects and reflects the DFS deterministic schedule.
 Capital costs based on DFS estimated accuracy -10% to +10%.
-Capital costs excludes amounts for mining equipment, port and MHF facilities which is assumed to be leased.
+Capital costs exclude amounts for mining equipment, port and MHF facilities which is assumed to be leased.
 2) Capital funding requirement is the period up to and including the first quarter when the Project achieves break-even cash flow.
 3) Expansion capex based on Company estimates with reference to the DFS.
 4) Capex estimate assumes all incremental mining equipment, storage facilities and port are provided under leasing arrangements.
 5) DCO permit for port expected in July 2016.